pdmosses/test-nav/index.md

 Just the docs
 -------------

-Now testing recursive navigation and alphabetic page order workaround.
+Now testing recursive navigation and default alphabetic page order.

 Test of Mathjax
 ---------------